iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 formal decision, nor could it understand the social value of a two-hour Italian lunch break that, while "inefficient" by productivity metrics, sustains community and mental health.
-As anthropologist David Graeber shows in his work, the most valuable social acts such as caregiving, mentoring, and artistic creation resist quantification.
+As anthropologist David Graeber noted, the most valuable social acts such as caregiving, mentoring, and artistic creation resist quantification.
 A system designed to optimize for measurable outputs would inevitably bulldoze these unmeasurable, yet essential, aspects of human life.